A semi-parametric dynamic conditional correlation framework for risk forecasting: Empirical study

 \subsection{Evaluation of VaR and ES forecasts}

-Assuming equally weighted portfolio returns, one-step-ahead forecasts of daily VaR and ES from the proposed DCC-AL model are produced by using Equation (\ref{e:modvar_es_dcc}).
+Assuming equally weighted portfolio returns, one-step-ahead daily VaR and ES forecasts from the proposed Semi-DCC-AL and Semi-DCC-FZ0 models are produced by using Equation (\ref{e:modvar_es_dcc}).
 In this section, these forecasts are compared with the ones from the competing models presented in Section \ref{data_empirical}.

 The standard quantile loss function is employed to compare the models for VaR forecast accuracy: the most accurate VaR forecasts should minimize the quantile loss function, given as:

 where $T_{\text{in}}$ is the in-sample size, $T_{\text{out}}$ is the out-of-sample size and $\widehat{Q}_{T_{\text{in}}+1},\ldots,\widehat{Q}_{T_{\text{in}}+T_{\text{out}}}$ is a series of VaR forecasts at level $\alpha$ for observations $r_{T_{\text{in}}+1},$ $ \ldots,$ $r_{T_{\text{in}}+T_{\text{out}}}$.